tactcomplabs/sst-bench/README.md

 over `simpleNetwork` links in a ring-network pattern.
 * *micro-comp* : Tests the performance of loading a large number of small components using the various loading methodologies
+* *micro-comp-link* : Similar to `micro-comp` but adds in link configuration with a single link per component that utilizes SimpleNetwork.
+Tests the loading of large numbers of components with the default SST partitioner.
 * *chkpnt* : Tests the performance of the checkpoint/restart functionality present in SST-14.0.0+.
 Note that this test is currently only built when SST 14.0.0 is detected and can be only run in sequential execution mode.
 Threading